quokkaproject/quokka/README.md

 Quokka is a flexible content management platform powered by Python, Flask and MongoDB.

+You can use Quokka CMS to publish a blog, a web portal, intranet, document management system and you can install existing quokka-modules such as quokka-cart to create an e-commerce app or you can easily create a new quokka-module to fit your needs.

+#### Quokka Dashboard (based in Flask-Admin)

 <p align="center">
 <img src="docs/quokka_dashboard_content.png" alt="quokka cms admin content dashboard" />
 </p>